 People around the world are having difficult conversations about race and justice.
 But few are talking about how to talk about race.
 This has left some professionals sitting on the sidelines because they don't know what to say or how to say it.

 As an associate professor of diversity and STEM education at Vanderbilt University's Peabody College, Ebony O.McGee investigates what it means to be racially marginalized while minoritized in the context of learning and achieving in STEM higher education and in the STEM professions.

-In sadness, grief, anger, outrage and hope, WashU leaders have shared messages of our commitment and goals for action.
+In sadness, grief, anger, outrage and hope, Dean Bobick has shared messages of our commitment and goals for action.